 The hydration/satisfaction aspect is what gets me the most.
 If I remember to work them into my breakfast, my tendency for mid-morning and late afternoon snacking vanishes without a thought because they ramp up the satiety factor with all of that gelling/water absorption action.
 It’s a handy little dietary addition in the warm months when staying hydrated is more urgent.
 My skin leans toward dryness all year, but it’s noticeably more supple and just generally super lovely feeling if I’m making the effort to eat a good spoonful of these seeds a day.
 Actually.
 One tiny change = huge effect in the long view.
 Just amazing, that’s all I can say.

 This lovely and nourishing pudding is my latest contribution for the Toronto Vegetarian Association‘s monthly newsletter, so you’re welcome to check it on their website if you like (or sign up for the fantastic eLifelines newsletter if you live around the GTA and want to be in the know).
 It’s so fun to see the little seeds soak up what is essentially a sweetened raspberry almond milk made super luxe with coconut oil and vanilla.
 They’re like super orbs of pink richness all lined up in a pretty glass.
 Did I mention it’s an amazing post-workout food?
-If you like to nerd out on nutrition facts like me, you can peep the accompanying write-up here.
 It’s officially the summer of chia seed power, friends.

 1 cup raw almonds, soaked at least 5 hours

 4 cups filtered water